 Non-economic damages are much more difficult to quantify.
 This is because it’s difficult to put a monetary value on something like pain and suffering, or mental anguish.
-Fortunately, your car crash lawyer will be experienced in these calculations and can ensure you obtain compensation that is both fair and reasonable.
+Fortunately, your car accident lawyer will be experienced in these calculations and can ensure you obtain compensation that is both fair and reasonable.

 Being awarded punitive damages is great for your case because it means that your compensation could be increased exponentially.
 However, despite the fact that punitive damages help your case, it’s important to remember that these are only awarded in cases of extreme egregiousness or when the defendant was considered to be intentionally harmful.

 The hope is that by issuing punitive damages, the at-fault party will be punished, made an example of, and prevent similar accidents from occurring in the future.